aqilshaikh/Fortis_Interview/README.md

 ## Overview
 This repository contains  automation and infrastructure as code (IaC) projects.
 It is organized into multiple directories, each focusing on different aspects of automation and infrastructure setup.
+Solution to Question 1 of the Prompt is stored under directory 1_Automation Solution to Question 2 of the Prompt is stored under directory 2_IaC
 ## Directory Structure

 ### 1_Automation